The Dark Energy Camera All Data Everywhere cosmic shear project V: Constraints on cosmology and astrophysics from 270 million galaxies across 13,000 deg$^2$ of the sky: Results

 Relative to our results in \citetalias{paper4}, the inclusion of additional weak-lensing data pushes the contour further towards lower values of $\Om$.
 This is already seen by the comparison in \citetalias{paper4} (see their Figure 2) of the \decade NGC constraints with those of \decade NGC combined with DES Y3.
 The resulting contour is still consistent with \textit{Planck} 2018 \citep{Planck:2020:Cosmo}.
 While there are slight differences in the $\Om$ dimension, the contours are consistent within $1.9\sigma$ in the $\Om - \Seight$ plane.
 Adding the BAO and SNe data alongside WL improves the consistency with \textit{Planck} 2018 in $\Om$, as the former probes cause the posterior to no longer prefer any low values of $\Om$.
 The combined constraint is consistent with \textit{Planck} 2018 at $1.5\sigma$.
-Note that the presented \textit{Planck} 2018 results are from our reanalysis of the temperature and polarization measurements (denoted as the ``TT,TE,EE+lowE'' likelihood in \citet{Planck:2020:Cosmo}), but now using the same cosmology priors employed for the lensing analysis.
+Note that the presented \textit{Planck} 2018 results are from our reanalysis of the temperature and polarization measurements (denoted as the ``TT,TE,EE+lowE'' likelihood in \citet{Planck:2020:Cosmo}), but now using the same cosmology priors employed for the weak lensing analysis.
 This follows our approach in \citetalias{paper4}.
+Note that the lensing analyses from DES and from this work vary the neutrino mass within a finite prior (Table \ref{tab:params}) whereas the fiducial \textit{Planck} results fix it to $\Omega_\nu h^2 = 0.000644$ (approximately the lower bound of our prior).
+Applying the lensing priors to the \textit{Planck} analysis results in the latter's constraints extending to larger values of $\Om$, and therefore differing from the fiducial \textit{Planck} $\Lambda$CDM constraints.
+As a result, our \textit{Planck} contour in Figure \ref{fig:LCDM} differs from the public $\Lambda$CDM chain.

 Table \ref{tab:constraints} lists the constraints of the different datasets, alongside their associated best-fit $p$-values.
 The $p$-value of the DECam 13k \LCDM best-fit is $p = 0.007$.
 While this formally passes the $p > 0.0015$ ($3\sigma$) threshold set in \citetalias{paper4}, it is still low.
 In Section 5.1 of \citetalias{paper4}, we found the \decade NGC dataset has three tomographic bin combinations where the $\xi_+$ measurements have a larger $\chisq$ (resulting in $p = 0.017$ for the full data vector).
 Dropping these bins causes no change to any of the cosmology or nuisance parameter posteriors, but improves the $p$-value significantly (to $p = 0.56$ for the remaining data points).
 We also confirmed in \citetalias{paper4} that the large $\chisq$ was not correlated with any survey property maps.